 As tulle doesnot fray you can leave tulle edges as it is .
 But there are many other ways to sew the hems; You can use a ribbon on the edge for a decorative touch, using cord sewn along the edge with a zig zag stitch, using the hemmer foot to roll the edge.

 How to line Tulle garments?

 When making a garment with a transparent fabric you will want to line it – with tulle you should be using the best fabric as lining as it will be visible through the fabric.
 A soft and flowy good quality polyester or satin fabric is a good choice.

 Can you wash Tulle in the washing machine?

 How to press or iron Tulle?

-Ironing Tulle fabric is trouble as excess heat can melt tulle very fast.
+Ironing Tulle fabric is trouble with a capital T as excess heat can melt tulle very fast.
 Remember they are made of nylon or silk or rayon fibers so be careful with the iron.
-If you really have to iron tulle use the lowest heat setting (nylon) to iron tulle and keep the iron moving.
+If you really have to iron tulle use the lowest heat setting (nylon) and keep the iron moving.
 Stopping in one place may make that place overheat and your tulle may melt.

 A professional dry cleaning service can take care of a badly wrinkled tulle.
 Or hang the tulle fabric in the bathroom just after the shower.
 The steam in the bathroom will automatically iron out all the wrinkles without any fear of burning.
 Just smooth over the tulle with your hands as it is hanging if you want to help.

 How to embroider on tulle?

 Tulle is the prettiest with embroidery.
 But as it is a fine mesh you have to be very careful about not damaging the fibers.
 You can use a water-soluble stabilizer that will dissolve in water and disappear under your embroidery.
 They will leave only your stitches behind when you are finished with it.
 Cut small piece (enough to cover the embroidery) and pin them to either side of the area of tulle you wish to stitch.
 Do the work on this.

 One Tulle trivia you probably don’t know

-In fact, even today tulle from france is the best of all tulle you can get.
+In fact, even today tulle from France is the best of all tulle you can get.
 Even the English Princess Kate Middleton used French tulle for her wedding dress – underskirt and veil was made of silk tulle ( designed by the French fashion house Givenchy)